 So what should be a company’s game-plan in times of such crises?
 Here are some dos and don’ts to help a business contain the impact and who knows; it might even turn a would-be loss into a tactical win:

 Overlooking the importance of foreseeing risks is like suicide.
 Even a minor misunderstanding can result in a disastrous incident overnight.
 On the other hand, keeping mum paves way for rumors, allusions, et al. incurring a bad name to your brand eventually turning a petite issue into a monstrous blunder.

 Yes, crisis response experts have been long accentuating on the importance of having a crisis management squad handy.
 Ensure that your business has the following people on-board:

 - A public relations or PR expert with crisis management expertise.
 Also, this person ought to be accessible around the clock.

-- Pre-selected group of trustworthy patrons.
-Getting such customers involved right from the start might act as a compliment to them and can persuade them to come to your rescue in times of crisis.
+- A pre-selected group of trustworthy patrons.
+Getting such customers involved right from the start might act as a complement to them and can persuade them to come to your rescue in times of crisis.

 Though your customers may not be right always, they ought to be treated with due respect.
 Train your employees to treat every customer however violent or rude in a gracious and calm manner.